Latest arrangements on services of Hong Kong Public Libraries

 Will book drop service be provided in all libraries?

 The book drop service of all Hong Kong public libraries (including the book drops located at MTR Central, Kowloon Tong and Nam Cheong stations) will maintain.
 With effect from December 10, the book drop service will continue to be available 24 hours or during the opening hours of the premises where it is located.
 Please refer to the attached timetable.
 During the temporary closure of the Hong Kong Public Libraries, readers can return all borrowed library materials, including non-print materials such as cassette or CD, through the book drop.
-The concerned loan record will be updated within 3 days.
+The concerned loan record will be updated within 3 days (Except the First, Second and Third Day of the Chinese New Year).

 What kind of services will be provided at self-service library stations?